Next.js Internationalization Simplified

 export default async function Home({ params }: LangProps) {

-const { lang } = await params;
+const { locale } = await params;

-const dict = await getDictionary(lang);
+const dict = await getDictionary(locale);

 return <div>